thommcgrath/Beacon/docs/configs/deployments/index.markdown

 You can switch modes as much as you like.

+{:.warning .titled}
+> Warning
+>
-**There are some things you should not do with your Message of the Day!** Thanks to an [Ark bug](https://usebeacon.app/blog/motd_bug), you need to avoid slashes in your message.
+> **There are some things you should not do with your Message of the Day!** Thanks to an [Ark bug](https://usebeacon.app/blog/motd_bug), you need to avoid slashes in your message.
 These are most commonly used in Discord invite urls.
 For example, `discord.gg/hTKzmak` or `https://discord.gg/hTKzmak` will both cause your message to be cut short.
 Ark will see the slash in the link as a color closing tag, get confused, and stop the message short.
 Most admins will choose to do something like `Discord hTKzmak` instead.
-{:.important}

 [^2]: What You See Is What You Get.